AllUnderControl/Projects/README.md

 # Projects
-Presetation about my undergradute projects during the bacharelors degree in Electrical Engineering at UFSM.
+Presetation about someones my undergradute projects during the bacharelors degree in Electrical Engineering at UFSM.